Battery Material Development Center / Technology & Engineering Development Center

 Main Activities / Research Contents - 02 Efforts for Mass Production

 In order to establish the world's first mass production technology for solid electrolytes, our R&D chemists, process developers, and equipment engineers are working together to promote the development of manufacturing methods.
-By the end of 2021, we would like to put the demonstration plant into operation and proceed with the development with the aim of mass production of solid electrolytes, further quality improvement and cost reduction, and establishment of an integrated production and stable supply system from raw materials.
+In the fall of 2021, a demonstration plant started its operation.
+We proceed with the development with the aim of mass production of solid electrolytes, further quality improvement and cost reduction, and establishment of an integrated production and stable supply system from raw materials.

 Main Activities / Research Contents - 03 Lithium Recovery Technology